Macrolepiota mastoidea

 Macrolepiota mastoidea is a species of mushroom producing fungus in the family Agaricaceae.

 Taxonomy

 It was first described by many mycologists throughout the 1800s and classified variously as Agaricus gracilentus, Agaricus mastoideus, Agaricus umbonatus with each synonym then undergoing its own extensive period of reclassification.
 It got its current name Macrolepiota mastoidea in 1951 when classified by the German mycologist Rolf Singer.

+Description

+It grows up to 15 cm wide and tall.
+The cap is white with brown scales in the center.
+The stem has a ring and is enlarged at the base.

+Similar species

+It can appear similar to some toxic Chlorophyllum species.

 Habitat and distribution

-This species is found in Europe.
+This species is found in Europe from August to November.

 Edibility

-This is reported to be an edible species but it is noted that it can appear similar to some toxic Chlorophyllum species so caution is recommended.
+The species is reported to be edible, sans the tough stem, but it can appear similar to some toxic species.